polyaxon/polyaxon/site/integrations/postgres-ha-on-azure.md

 Once all entries are filled, you can click the Purchase button.

-You can now use this PostgreSQL server with you Polyaxon deployment:
+You can now use this PostgreSQL server with your Polyaxon deployment:

 ```yaml
 postgresql: